|

 1908, and is buried with her husband in Southern Cemetery, Manchester.

-The material on this page
+The images on this page are

-is included by kind permission
+included by kind permission

 and